TrapsterSoftware/Trapster/README.md

 * Persistent playlist - save your playlist and stop wasting time importing everytime your favorite music
 * Remote control - entirely control player remotely from your smartphone
 * Color changer - change the look and feel of the Trapster Audio Player

+# Note #
+The app is still in development and may contain bugs